JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 # ChunkSplitters.jl

-[ChunkSplitters.jl](https://github.com/m3g/ChunkSplitters.jl) facilitate the splitting of the workload of parallel jobs independently on the number of threads that are effectively available.
-It allows for a finer, lower level, control of the load of each task.
+[ChunkSplitters.jl](https://github.com/m3g/ChunkSplitters.jl) facilitates the splitting of a given list of work items (of potentially uneven workload) into chunks that can be readily used for parallel processing.
+Operations on these chunks can, for example, be parallelized with Julia's multithreading tools, where separate tasks are created for each chunk.
+Compared to naive parallelization, ChunkSplitters.jl therefore effectively allows for more fine-grained control of the composition and workload of each parallel task.

-The way chunks are indexed is also recommended for guaranteeing that the workload if completely thread safe (without the use `threadid()` - see [here](https://juliafolds.github.io/FLoops.jl/dev/explanation/faq/#faq-state-threadid)).
+Working with chunks and their respective indices also improves thread-safety compared to a naive approach based on `threadid()` indexing (see [PSA: Thread-local state is no longer recommended](https://julialang.org/blog/2023/07/PSA-dont-use-threadid/)).

 ## Installation